Sunday, March 18, 2012

 Garmin handheld GPS comparison chart

-The chart below shows all current Garmin backcountry and marine handhelds (in alphabetical order) that include a high-sensitivity chipset.
-I do not recommend any units without such chipsets for backcountry use.
-Links go to my review/resource pages for each model except where I’ve yet to post those; in that case the links go to the Garmin product page.
-Recently discontinued models are shown below in a separate chart, while features in the headers are explained below the charts.
+Links go to my Garmin handheld GPS review/resource pages for each model except where I’ve yet to post those; in that case the links go to the Garmin product page.
+Features in the headers are explained below the chart, while recently discontinued models are shown on a separate page.
 You might also find my handheld GPS buyers guide and specialty GPS buyers guides helpful.
+NEW: Click on column headers to sort chart.

 Model Display